peteremiller/Kickstarter/README.md

 # Kickstarting with Excel

 ## Overview of Project
 Louise, I appreciate the time you have given me to analyize the crowdfunding data from Kickstarter.
 I have completed my analysis and will provide details of my findings in the information below.
 I believe the time I have put in to organize, sort and anaylize the data has led to some discoveries of specific factors that will help make your campaign successful as you consider how to best use your estimated $10,000 budget to hopefully fund your play; "Fever".
 ### Purpose
 Just to recap, the purpose of this project is to provide you with actionable information to successfully fund a theatrical play in the United States using Kickstarter crowdfunding data as the research source.
 I believe this information will help you better understand how to set up your campaign to closely duplicate previously successful crowdfunding campaigns.
 ## Analysis and Challenges
-Analysis
+Analysis: Beginning to Understand the Data

-1. Beginning to Understand the Data I began my analysis by becoming familiar with the dataset.
+I began my analysis by becoming familiar with the dataset.
 Since it is a large amount of data spanning many years, countries and specific topics, I spent time making sure the data was in a  readable format and that I was familiar with the cloumn headings and general content, checked the data for errors and bugs.
 I used Pivot Tables and Pivot Charts to gain a different perspective on the data by combining several data arrays in a Pivot Chart to search for specific trends, tendencies and outcomes.
 I found that a few of the columns needed to have the data split into additional columns to better understand what the data was revealing about the crowdfunding process.

-2. Customizing the Data
+Customizing the Data
 I also made sure the data was customized to provide visual feedback.
 That is, I used conditional formatting to add color to the data and make it easier to spot interesting information quickly.
 For example, I added color to the 'outcomes' column:

 <img src="ScreenShot/Analysis1.png">